-- Obtain Physician order for Resident's to receive the medication. - Treatment must be started within 48 hours of onset of symptoms. - Monitor all Residents who are taking the medication for signs of anti-viral toxicity including confusion, delusions, marked personality change, hostility, agitation, hallucinations, nausea and vomiting, and loss of balance.
-Should any of these develop medication should be discontinued. - Treatment dose therapy is as per physician orders. - Dosage calculation is provided by the pharmacist using annual creatinine levels and current weight.

-Prophylactic anti-viral will be discontinued once the outbreak is declared over.
+- Obtain Physician order for Resident's to receive the medication. - Monitor all Residents who are taking the medication for signs of anti-viral toxicity including confusion, delusions, marked personality change, hostility, agitation, hallucinations, nausea and vomiting, and loss of balance.
+Should any of these develop medication should be discontinued. - Treatment dose therapy is as per physician orders. - Dosage calculation is provided by the pharmacist using annual creatinine levels and current weight. - Prophylactic anti-viral will be discontinued once the outbreak is declared over.